uoftgasa/uoftgasa.github.io/markdown/index.md

 	- Toronto has 3 main types of rental housing: condos, apartments, and houses
 		- Condos: Typically the most expensive, but with the most included amenities - buildings often have gyms or pools, and the unit itself will likely have a dishwasher, laundry machine, air conditioning, and its own thermostat.
 The level of maintenance varies by building - if you're considering a condo, identify the property management company and investigate their history with resolving complaints.
 		- Apartments: Usually more affordable than condos, and typically more spacious as well, mostly found in older buildings.
 Many buildings will include laundry on site, and some apartment buildings share amenities with condos.
 Often do not include air conditioning in the unit, and tenants may not control their own thermostat.
 		- Houses: Either the most or least expensive, depending on how much of a house you rent.
+Houses are some of the most flexible housing options
 - **What's my maximum commute time?**
 	- Check out [WalkScore's webapp](https://www.walkscore.com/score/50-saint-george-st-toronto-on-canada?utm_campaign=tilefooter&utm_medium=address_search&utm_source=padmapper.com) and click the pencil next to 'Commute to Downtown Toronto' to enter an new address and calculate commute times.
 - **What utilities am I prepared to cover in addition to rent?**